| Astrocytomas are

 found these alternate modalities to be of little extra benefit and

 rely more heavily on conventional forms of treatment.
+For high grade tumors, new approaches on

 trial, include use of new chemotherapy drugs, high doses of